Ghostbusters II: Merchandise

 Film merchandising was a relatively new concept created mainly by the success of the Star Wars series.
-Merchandising for Ghostbusters was unsuccessful; toys in particular sold poorly until the release of the cartoon spin-off The Real Ghostbusters.
-Sequels were seen as a brighter prospect because they are based on established characters.
-Over 24 tie-in toys were released alongside the film including water guns, colored slimes, coloring books, comics, and children's meals.
+Merchandising for Ghostbusters was mostly unsuccessful as there was no plan in place to immediately capitalize on the film's unexpected success; toys in particular sold poorly until the release of the cartoon spin-off The Real Ghostbusters.
+However, sequels were seen as a brighter prospect because they featured established characters.
+Over 24 tie-in toys were released alongside the film, including water guns, colored slimes, coloring books, comics, and children's meals.
 Ghostbusters action figures were the fifth-most in-demand toy for the 1989 Christmas season according to a survey of 15,000 retailers.
 Approximately 2.8 million units of a promotional noisemaker toy called the "Ghostblaster", which was released across 3,100 outlets of the fast-food restaurant Hardee's, were recalled in June 1989 because of reports children were ingesting its small batteries.
 Now Comics released a three-part comic book miniseries adaptation of the film set in The Real Ghostbusters cartoon universe.
-The story included subplots from the film including Ray's possession while driving the Ectomobile and Tully trying to capture Slimer.
+The story included subplots from the film, including Ray's possession while driving the Ectomobile and Tully trying to capture Slimer.

 Several video games were released around the release of the film; Ghostbusters II in 1989 for personal computers, Ghostbusters II (published by Activision) in 1990 for the Nintendo Entertainment System (NES), and New Ghostbusters II (as Ghostbusters II), also in 1990 for the Nintendo Game Boy.
 New Ghostbusters II was also released for the NES in Europe and Japan but could not be released in America because Activision held the rights to the game there.

 Since its release, Ghostbusters II merchandise has included Playmobil sets with action figures and a model of the Ectomobile 1A.
 A board game, Ghostbusters: The Board Game II, was released in 2017 by Cryptozoic Entertainment.
 Based on the film, it casts the players as the Ghostbusters and tasks them with defeating Vigo and his ghostly minions.
 The game's creation was crowdfunded, raising over $760,000.
 The 2019 Halloween Horror Nights event at Universal Studios Hollywood and Universal Studios Florida held a 'Ghostbusters-themed haunted maze that featured locations, characters, and ghosts from Ghostbusters, and the Scoleri Brothers.